|Luxury Rating:||4.2 / 5|

 - No foreign transaction fees – Unlike many credit cards, the Amex Platinum doesn’t charge a foreign transaction fee.
 Just keep in mind American Express cards are not accepted as widely abroad as they are in the U.S.

-- $100 Global Entry or $85 TSA Precheck credit – Receive a credit for either Global Entry or TSA Precheck every four years as long as you charge the application fee to your Platinum card.
-This can save significant time while traveling.
+- $179 CLEAR credit and $100 Global Entry or $85 TSA Precheck credit – Receive credits for the CLEAR biometric screening program and for Global Entry or TSA Precheck as long as you charge the application fee to your Platinum card.
+Any of these could save you significant time while traveling.

-- Up to $200 in Uber credits – Each month, you can receive up to $15 in Uber credits (U.S. rides only).
-In December, you’ll get a bonus $20 in addition to your usual $15 – for up to $200 in ride credits yearly.
+- Up to $200 in Uber cash credits – Each month, you can receive up to $15 in Uber credits (U.S. rides only).
+In December, you’ll get a bonus $20 in addition to your usual $15 – for up to $200 in credits yearly (on U.S rides and eats).
 Plus, you’ll receive automatic Uber VIP status with the service’s loyalty program.

-- Hilton Honors gold status – Platinum cardholders are automatically granted gold elite status with Hilton Honors, which comes with benefits such as free Wi-Fi, late checkout and room upgrades (upon availability).
+- Hilton Honors gold status – Platinum cardholders are automatically granted gold elite status with Hilton Honors, which comes with benefits such as free Wi-Fi, late checkout and room upgrades (upon availability, enrollment required).

-- $100 Saks Fifth Avenue credit – Frequent shoppers of Saks Fifth Avenue will enjoy savings, thanks to up to $100 in statement credits for Saks Fifth Avenue purchases.
-Platinum cardholders are eligible for one $50 credit from January through June and another $50 credit from July through December.
+- Up to $100 Saks Fifth Avenue credit – Frequent shoppers of Saks Fifth Avenue will enjoy savings, thanks to up to $100 in statement credits for Saks Fifth Avenue purchases.
+Platinum cardholders are eligible for one $50 credit from January through June and another $50 credit from July through December (enrollment required).

 - Complimentary Uber Eats Pass – You can get up to 12 months of an Uber Eats Pass membership for free.
-Eats Pass gets you deals on restaurant takeout and grocery delivery, including a $0 delivery fee at many stores and 5% off restaurant orders over $15.
+Eats Pass gets you deals on eligible restaurant takeout and grocery delivery, including a $0 delivery fee at many stores and 5% off restaurant orders over $15 (taxes and service fees may apply and do not count toward order minimum).
 This membership typically costs $119 per year or $9.99 per month.
 You must enroll by Dec.
 31, 2021 to score this perk.
+Note: Uber Eats Pass will auto-bill starting 12 months from initial enrollment in this offer, at then-current monthly rate.

 - Car rental insurance – If you use your Platinum card to pay for your rental car, you can receive secondary coverage for loss and damage.